interlink-project/interlink-project/docs/collaborativeenvironment/interlinkers/add_interlinker.md

     This metadata contains several variables used by the collaborative environment to integrate with a new *software interlinker*.
 Several of them can be grouped inside the same category.

     Server configuration parameters.
-For example, in case of augmenter it will be located inside a subdomain called "servicepedia" (https://servicepedia.dev.interlink-project.ue):
+        - For example, in case of augmenter it will be located inside a subdomain called "servicepedia" (https://servicepedia.dev.interlink-project.ue):

             Domain: "",
             Is_subdomain: true,
             Path: "servicepedia",
             Service_name: "servicepedia"

+        - Another example is the case of google Drive "domain": "",
+            "is_subdomain": false,
+            "path": "googledrive",
+            “service_name": "googledrive"

     Interlinker calling options.
 For example, for the interlinker augmenter the options used to call the interlinker functionality are: